kosail/dotfolio/README.md

 ## 🎒 What I learned from this project
 ### 1. Scaling
-Up until finishing this project, I realize that Compose doesn't automatically adapt my content to different resolutions, and that all this time I've been building just taking 1920x1080 resolution in mind.
+Up until finishing this project, I realized that Compose doesn't automatically adapt my content to different resolutions, and that all this time I've been building just taking 1920x1080 resolution in mind.
 That was... ugh, a big headache.

 "What am I supposed to do now with over a month of hard work?
 Refactor it over the whole project?."
 Dotfolio was never intended to be mobile first, but people will surely try it on mobile and I had to do something.